monhi/Lottery/README.md

 To test it, I use just only hardhat local server because I do not want to share my infura information.

-Frontend is implemented by using react-websit-v2 project developed by braincodex.
+Frontend is implemented by using react-website-v2 project developed by braincodex.

-I change it in a way that I can use in this project.
+I change it in a way that I can use it in this project.

 # Testing